severalnines/docs/user-guide/mysql/performance.rst

 Status Time Machine
 ````````````````````

-By default, this feature is disabled until you set ``enable_mysql_timemachine=1`` inside CMON configuration file.
+..
+Attention:: By default, this feature is disabled until you set ``enable_mysql_timemachine=1`` in CMON configuration file and restart CMON service to load it up.

 The status time machine allows you to select status variable for a time range and compare the values at the start and end of that range.
 The table shows the selected status variables for the given range.
 Use the slider at the end of the table change the time range.

 * **Filter Stats**
 	- Open the Filter Stats window.